fact-project/smart_fact_crawler/README.md

 # SmartFACT crawler

 the smartfact crawler is a tool to acquiere data published on the smartfact web page.
-Information as DRIVE, SOURCE, and WEATHER can be retrieved in apython dictonary.
+Information as DRIVE, SOURCE, and WEATHER can be retrieved in a python dictonary.
 Most numerical values are already converted to their propper representation  e.g. float, int, datetime...

 ## Usage
 ### The full SmartFact representation in python: